GroundSix/asink/README.md

 Here we are cloning two repos, asink and mux.
 A `group` has been defined.
 This means that both of these commands will run concurrently.
 You can add groups to as many commands as you like.
 It plays well with `require`.

+#### Dir
+This is where you can speicfy the directory for the command to be ran in.
+It may be a relative one to where you are running asink from, or an absolute path.

 ##### Remote
 The remote key allows you to specify a remote machine for the command